SPOILER ALERT!

 We've been talking a lot about preferences (things we like and don't like) this week, so, we had to read Green Eggs and Ham by Dr. Seuss.
 And we had to eat green eggs and ham too.
 We all tried it and most of us liked it.
 In a box with a fox, in a house with a mouse!
 We would eat them anywhere.
 We do like green eggs and ham.
 Some children exclaimed, I LOVE green eggs and ham.
 And the children pleaded with me to share the recipe.
 Get your paper and pen because it is pretty complicated -- Add a few drops of green food coloring to scrambled eggs and ham while you cook them.
 Then add shredded cheese to make them gooey and yummy!

-Making the eggs green.
+Making the eggs green. |

-I like all of the focused looks here - pretty interesting stuff
+I like all of the focused looks here - pretty interesting stuff watching scrambled eggs being poured into an electric skillet. |

-he wasn't sure about eggs and ham mixed together. :)
+We do like green eggs and ham, except the guy crossing his arms, he wasn't sure about eggs and ham mixed together. :) |

-Enjoy some green eggs and ham
+Enjoy some green eggs and ham.

 In a box with a fox.